 - Domain: Domain that you have entered for the analysis to check for existing backlinks.

 - Backlink existence: Number of your backlinks on the URL you entered

 - Backlink source code position: Percentage of the approximate position of the link in the code.
 The lower the number, the better the position of the link.

 - Estimated position: Estimated position of your link.
 It can be a text, a header or a footer.

 - Backlink content: A sample of the text that is located near the anchor text.

 - Anchor text: Visible link text.

-- Status detail: The status code of the URL you entered at the input.
+- Status detail: The status code of the URL you entered.
 Read more about status codes in this guide.

-- Landing page: The URL that the link refers to.
+- Landing page: The URL to which the link is pointing.

-Check URLs where your link isn’t placed anymore.
-Try to find out the reason why the link was removed and, if possible, try to get the link back.
-If that’s not possible, you can remove those URLs from your link lists.
+Check the URLs where your backlink is no longer placed.
+Try to find out why the link was removed and, if possible, try to get the link back.
+If you can’t, you can remove those URLs from your link lists.

-For existing links, make sure you don’t have backlinks from any suspicious URLs, or from suspicious anchor texts.
+For existing links, make sure you don’t have any backlinks from suspicious URLs or suspicious anchor text.